Simon Finster

 May 2023 -- Our paper Welfare-Maximizing Pooled Testing was accepted at EC'23 !

-Apr 2023 -- From August to October 2023, I will hold an Associate Fellowship at the Simons Laufer Mathematical Sciences Institute (SLMath) in Berkeley, CA, in the research programme 'Mathematics and Computer Science of Market and Mechanism Design'
+Apr 2023 -- From August to October 2023, I will hold an Associate Fellowship at the Simons Laufer Mathematical Sciences Institute (SLMath) in Berkeley, CA, in the research program 'Mathematics and Computer Science of Market and Mechanism Design'

 Nov 2022 -- I defended my PhD at Oxford and am starting a new position as a postdoc at CREST-ENSAE in Paris and the CNRS/Université Grenoble Alpes